 Starting a project without knowing where to end up.
 Not getting lost in processes like these can be difficult but I've learned and experienced going through it while staying on the right path.

 I have learned how to use research methods both in design cases and in research cases.
 Using it to your benefit in the early stages of a design process for inspiration, using it in the later stages for user testing or to use it as a tool to research the market potential.
-My main experience with research is usability research.
+A design project without user research is incomplete.

 Design a tangible product that makes use of reciprocal and shape-changing interaction